sir-geronimo/sir-geronimo/README.md

 # Hey there!
 I'm Enger 👋

 I'm a Software Engineer with a passion for clean code, innovative projects, and empowering others through tech.
-With over 7 years in the industry, I specialize in building scalable web applications and services that solve real-world problems.
-I'm also interested in diving into game development, having created a couple of short demos to showcase my skills.
+I specialise in building scalable web applications and services that solve real-world problems.

+I'm also interested in diving into graphics programming, 3D assets creation and game development, having created a couple of short demos to showcase my skills.

 ## 🎮 What I'm Up To
-From coding game logic in **Godot** to handling complex web backends with **Golang**, I love exploring different corners of the development world:
+From coding game logic in **Godot** to handling complex web backends with **Golang**, I love exploring different corners of the tech world:

 ### Featured Projects:
-- **Red Baron** - A retro-inspired aerial combat game made with Godot.
+- **Red Baron** - A WIP retro-inspired aerial combat game made with **Godot**.
 Take to the skies and dive into thrilling dogfights!
 [Explore the Project 🚁](https://github.com/sir-geronimo/red-baron)
-- **Arithmetic Calculator** - A user-friendly online calculator with a Golang backend and a Vue.js frontend, all hosted on AWS for reliability.
-[Try It Out 🧮](https://github.com/sir-geronimo/arithmetic-calculator)
-- **Shading** - A fun and educational project focused on experimenting with graphics and shading techniques.
-[Check It Out 🎨](https://github.com/sir-geronimo/shading)
 - **Godot 2D Demo** - An action RPG demo created in Godot, showcasing mechanics and visuals perfect for indie game enthusiasts.
 [View the Demo 🎮](https://github.com/sir-geronimo/godot_action_rpg)

 ## 🛠️ Tech Toolbox
 I’m comfortable working with a wide range of tools and technologies:
-- **Programming Languages**: JavaScript/TypeScript, PHP, Go, Kotlin/Java .NET/C#
+- **Programming Languages**: JavaScript/TypeScript, PHP, Go, Kotlin/Java, .NET/C#
-- **Frameworks & Libraries**: Node.js, Nest.js, Symfony/Laravel, Chi, React.js/Vue.js
+- **Frameworks & Libraries**: Node.js, Nest.js, Symfony/Laravel, React.js, Vue.js
-- **Databases**: PostgreSQL, MySQL, DynamoDB
+- **Databases**: PostgreSQL, MySQL, DynamoDB,
-- **DevOps**: Docker, AWS, GCP, CI/CD (GitHub, GitLab)
+- **Infrastructure**: Docker, AWS, CI/CD (GitHub, GitLab)
-- **Testing**: Jest/Vitest, PHPUnit, Unit Testing, Integration Testing
+- **Testing**: Jest, PHPUnit, Unitary & Integration Testing

 ## 💼 Professional Highlights
 - Led and developed a comprehensive **e-commerce platform**, offering a seamless shopping experience.